hasura/graphql-engine/manual/tutorial/adding-permissions.rst

 .. image:: ../../img/complete-tutorial/tutorial-update-permission.png

-To set the permissions, you can use the api-console UI based workflow described above or the REST call:
+Set the permissions similarly to the Select query.

 Delete
 ~~~~~~